Protect your Property with Flood Insurance

 Miami Beach Saves You Money on Flood Insurance

-City of Miami Beach saves residents and businesses $6 million a year on flood insurance premiums through participating in the Community Rating System (CRS) of the National Flood Insurance Program (NFIP).
-CRS provides incentive for a community goes beyond the NFIP’s minimum requirements to reduce flood risk.
+City of Miami Beach saves residents and businesses $8.4 million a year on flood insurance premiums through participating in the Community Rating System (CRS) of the National Flood Insurance Program (NFIP).
+CRS provides incentive for a community that goes beyond the NFIP’s minimum requirements to reduce flood risk.
 The CRS is a voluntary incentive program that rewards community actions that reduce flood risk through discounted flood insurance rates.
-Currently, City of Miami Beach is Class 6 in CRS; as a result, the property owners in City of Miami Beach are entitled up to 20% discount on Flood Insurance Policies.
-See this Fact Sheet for more information on Flood Insurance.
+Currently, the City of Miami Beach has a Class 5 rating in CRS.
+It is the second municipality in Dade County to achieve this great rating.
+As a result, property owners in the City of Miami Beach are entitled up to 25% discount in the premium cost of Flood Insurance for NFIP policies issued or renewed in Special Flood Hazard Areas on or after May 1, 2019.
+View here FEMA’s letter of Class 5 certification for the City of Miami Beach, check the Flood Zone Maps using Miami-Dade County’s interactive web tool, and read this Fact Sheet for more information on Flood Insurance.